 Visual computing firm NVIDIA has designated Carthage a Graphics Processing Unit (GPU) Education Center, giving students access to hardware, software, experts, and educational resources in the emerging field of parallel programming.
 Our computer graphics course, game development course, and scientific computing course take advantage of this relationship.

 J-Term is a month-long period of study in January when students focus on a single class.
 Computer science courses offered during J-Term delve into up-and-coming topics and technologies.
-Recent courses include Mobile App Development, Web Development, and Agile Software Development.
+Recent courses include mobile app development, web development, and agile software development.
 “I like the amount of face time I get with my students in J-Term,” says Carthage computer science professor Mark Mahoney.
-“Long blocks of time to concentrate of programming and interaction with others is the best way to learn computer science.”
+“Long blocks of time to concentrate on programming and interaction with others is the best way to learn computer science.”

 Scholarships for Computer Science students

-Carthage awards one full-tuition and two 75% tuition math/science scholarships each year to incoming students.
+Carthage awards one full-tuition and two $22,000 per year Math/Science Scholarships each year to incoming students.
 These scholarships are awarded to students who demonstrate ability in computer science, mathematics, and other natural sciences, and are renewable for four years.
 Learn more about the Math/Science Scholarship Competition